5 from 27 votes

-See how to make Oreo Mug Cake - an easy dessert that's ready with just 60 seconds in a microwave!
-With just 5 simple ingredients, get that famous rich chocolate flavor in a warm, gooey cake.
+Oreo Mug Cake is an easy dessert that's ready in just one minute in a microwave!
+With just 4 simple ingredients, get that famous rich chocolate flavor in a warm, gooey cake.

 A cookie, but made into a warm, gooey cake?
 Sign me up!